vanHeemstraSystems/learning-test-driven-development-gilded-rose-kata/300/100/200/README.md

 Below we will go through each refactoring/bug fixing exercise.

-## 100 - Fixing bug "foobar instead of fixme"
+## 100 - Fixing bug "foo instead of fixme"

 See [README.md](./100/README.md)